michelruizfuentes/-SDS192-PS7/README.md

 illustrations](https://www.itsnicethat.com/articles/w-e-b-du-bois-charting-black-lives-house-of-illustration-131119)
 did.
 I seek to have the same impact in PS07 and in the other visualizations I create in the future!

+(in my attempts to stay true to the data set, I kept the names for each racial group as Du Bois, and his team took note of during this period.
+I renamed my titles to say Black because I have read literature explaining why “Negro” is dated and offensive but kept the legend with the names Du Bois listed.
+I am open and appreciate all feedback, so if you believe that I should also change the labels of this racial group in the legend, I can make this change)

 ## Acknowledgements